 I’m a big professional wrestling fan, actually!
 I love the ridiculous high action drama that comes out of it and just wanted to make a film that was fun and would keep me excited since I had to spend a year developing it for my final thesis at Sheridan.

 The characters and setting of your film are very vibrant.
 Can you speak a little bit about the process that went in to the design of the film?

 Thank you!
 Since a big part of this film is a little kid getting the snot beat out of him, I wanted to keep the aesthetic really cartoony and friendly to sort of combat that.
 I wanted it to come across as silly and funny, a larger than life story with larger than life characters to match.
 When I first started working out the characters I went with a basic shape to work off of.
 Large triangle for Brent, rectangle for mom, a little oval for Damien, and a big circle for the Ref.
 Then just through research and more drawing they developed into what they are.
-Brent is really inspired by a few specific WWE wrestlers; Bret Hart, Shawn Michaels, and Triple H. The bedroom is based off of the one I had as a kid!
+Brent is really inspired by a few specific WWE wrestlers; Bret Hart, Shawn Michaels, and Triple H. The bedroom is based on the one I had as a kid!
 Same blue walls, and one covered in posters, though it wasn’t limited to wrestlers.

 How long did the project take from beginning to end?

-The project was my 4th year thesis film in the B.A.
+The project was my 4th-year thesis film in the B.A.
 Animation program at Sheridan College.
-I started working out the idea in August so I could apply for a stop motion studio space at Sheridan, which I thankfully received.
-Then September to mid December focused on story and character development, as well as the majority of puppet prop and set fabrication and then the rest of fabrication continued in January and moved into animation and post production.
+I started working out the idea in August so I could apply for a stop-motion studio space at Sheridan, which I thankfully received.
+Then September to mid December focused on story and character development, as well as the majority of puppet prop and set fabrication and then the rest of fabrication continued in January and moved into animation and post-production.
 The final cut of the film was finished around the start of April.